Naveenbandari26/DSA-strivers/sorting-techniques/README.md

 # 🔢 Sorting Algorithms Visualizer

-This project demonstrates core **comparison-based sorting algorithms** — **Bubble Sort**, **Selection Sort**, and **Insertion Sort** — implemented with clean and beginner-friendly code.
-Ideal for anyone learning sorting techniques and their trade-offs in terms of performance and stability.
+This project demonstrates core **comparison-based sorting algorithms** — **Bubble Sort**, **Selection Sort**, **Insertion Sort**, **Merge Sort**, and **Quick Sort** — implemented using clean and beginner-friendly C++ code.
+This repository is ideal for those who are starting out with sorting techniques and want to understand the trade-offs in terms of performance, stability, and in-place sorting.

 ---

 ## 📘 What is Sorting?

 Sorting is the process of arranging data in a particular format — typically in ascending or descending order.
-Efficient sorting improves the performance of other algorithms (like search and merge algorithms) and is a crucial concept in computer science.
+Efficient sorting improves the performance of other algorithms (like search, merge, or binary search) and is a fundamental concept in computer science.

 ---

 ## ✨ Features

+- ✅ Clean and modular code
-- In-place sorting (no extra memory used)
+- ✅ In-place sorting (where applicable)
-- Time and space complexity notes
+- ✅ Time and space complexity notes
-- Easy to understand logic
-- Optimized Bubble Sort (best-case performance: O(n))
+- ✅ Optimized implementation where possible
+- ✅ Beginner-friendly and ideal for interviews or learning

 ---